 Over age and with time, the factors that we consider stressful or problematic are subject to change.
 What was considered stressful in middle school will be cakewalk today.

 Similarly, what stresses you right now will be irrelevant tomorrow.
 In all probability, stress is a result of perception, is subjective and is over much based on how we see things rather than how something warms up to us.

-4. Stress Management is a process
+6. Stress management is a process

 In order to manage daily living, you need to be clued into yourself.
 Never ever expect somebody to cajole you or take your hand at the right moment.
 Sure you could be lucky to have these support systems but then again, never take things to exist as they are always.

-5. Knowing the crux of Stress
+7. Knowing the crux of stress

 Stressful nights, days or phases are all attributed to problems.
 The best bit about managing stress, when it comes to this context, is that you have to know how to face a problem.
 The moment you begin to take a problem as something that is commonplace instead of something that is only curtailing you life, this distress bubble is busted.

 Effective stress management requires rational thinking.
 Average human beings tend to think that the entire world and even destiny is up against him/ her.
 This silly thought has to be out rightly rejected.

 8. The more you allow stress to dominate you, the greater will be the damage inflicted